The Nexxus, the source of songs of magic, the redemption of the human race, the armpit of the multiverse.

 The Gate War- A Crucible of Worlds

-Without warning, half a million of the Nexus settlers were dead, and another quarter-million were terribly injured in wide-scale attacks.
+Without warning, half a million of the Nexxus settlers were dead, and another quarter-million were terribly injured in wide-scale attacks.
 The survivors laid the blame at the feet of the fey, particularly the elves.
-Within forty-eight hours every major organization within communication’s reach of Earth had put forth a call to arms, and humans poured into the Nexus to seek revenge.
+Within forty-eight hours every major organization within communication’s reach of Earth had put forth a call to arms, and humans poured into the Nexxus to seek revenge.